all-in-one-of/snippets/HOU_DOP_RBD.md

 - objects is grey plug
 - data is green plug

-RigidBodySolver vs RBD vs staticSolver

-- This solver is a union of two different rigid body engines, the RBD engine and the Bullet engine.
-The RBD engine uses volumes and is useful for complicated, deforming, stacked, geometry.
-The Bullet engine offers simpler collision shapes and is suitable for fast, large-scale simulations.
-- RBD Solver is unable to enforce glue constraints between RBD Objects and Static Objects.
-You can work around this limitation by using constrained RBD Objects (perhaps with some RBD Pin Constraint DOPs) instead of a Static Object.
 ```
 substeps:
 - to wiev subframes: - in global anim options  (global subs?)
 And Time is float turn off